Sequential Membership Inference Attacks: Discussion and Future Work

-We derived the optimal membership inference test for sequential model observations and characterized its power in closed form for Gaussian data under the empirical mean mechanism.
-The isolation property shows that sequential access recovers the batch statistic at insertion time, eliminating the dilution effect that weakens static tests as training data accumulates.
-We designed tests for three insertion time scenarios: known, uniformly random, and unknown.
-The extension to SGD relies on batch gradient Gaussianity.
-Despite this strong assumption, experiments on DP-SGD fine-tuning show that $\mathrm{SeMI}^{\mathrm{SGD}}$ yields tighter privacy lower bounds than heuristic baselines, with the strongest gains in low-privacy regimes.
+We derived the optimal MI attack for sequential model observations and characterized its power in closed form under the empirical mean mechanism.
+The isolation property shows that sequential access recovers the batch statistic at insertion time, removing the dilution that weakens static attacks as training data accumulates.
+The extension to SGD relies on batch-gradient Gaussianity, yet experiments on DP-SGD fine-tuning show that $\SeMISGD$ yields tighter privacy lower bounds than heuristic baselines, with the strongest gains in low-privacy regimes.

-An important aspect of model updates is distribution shift.
-Though we have shown that $\mathrm{SeMI}^{*}$ is robust to distribution shifts, it would be important to quantify the impact of distribution shift when the insertion time is unknown and chosen from a distribution by the Crafter.
-It is also interesting to study whether a Crafter can choose a distribution of insertion time that avoids detection by a privacy-preserving mechanism.
-Finally, like most of the tight privacy auditing literature, our audits of SGD and DP-SGD are white-box while the SeMI framework can generalize to black-box settings, i.e., when we do not have access to the gradients and can only query the models at each step to obtain the corresponding outputs.
-It will be interesting and practically useful to extend the optimal sequential MI tests and develop tight auditing mechanisms to the black-box setting.